-2. In accordance with Point 5.4.6.
+4. In accordance with Point 5.4.6.
 Para.
 2 Sent.
 2 of the Code the remuneration of the members of the Supervisory Board shall be oriented toward sustainable growth of the enterprise if they are promised performance-related remuneration.

 This recommendation has not been followed since the last declaration of conformity and will not be followed in the future.
-The Executive Board and the Supervisory Board are of the view that the performance-related remuneration established in the Articles of Association is appropriate.
-This performance-related remuneration of 10,000 euros or 20,000 euros respectively will only be paid if group earnings before tax exceed 10 percent or 15 percent of the group shareholders' equity at the end of the fiscal year.
-If the return on equity is lower than 10 percent there is no right to remuneration in addition to the fixed remuneration.
+The Executive Board and Supervisory Boards take the view that the performance-related remuneration as stipulated in the Articles of Association is appropriate.
+Accordingly, members of the Supervisory Board will only receive performance-related remuneration in the amount of 10,000 euros or 20,000 euros if Group earnings before tax exceed 10 percent or 15 percent of the Group shareholders' equity at the end of the fiscal year.
+If the return on equity is lower than 10 percent, there is no entitlement to remuneration beyond the fixed remuneration.

-The Code itself does not define what is to be understood by a sustainable development of the company.
-If the term is to be understood in the terms of § 87 Para.
+The Code does not define what is meant by sustainable development of the company.
+If the term was to be interpreted according to § 87 Para.
 1 Sent.
-2 and 3 of the German Stock Corporation Act (AktG) performance-related components should be based on date of several years.
-As this is not the case at Jenoptik, we disclose a deviation from Point 5.4.6 Para.
+2 and 3 of the German Stock Corporation Act (AktG), performance-related remuneration components for Supervisory Board members should always have a calculation base which is several years in length.
+As this is not the case at Jenoptik and due to the lack of clarity of the definition, we disclose a deviation from Point 5.4.6 Para.
 2 Sent.
-2 of the code as a purely precautionary measure due to the lack of clarity of the definition.
-The members of the Supervisory Board are solely bound to the interests of the company and are not influenced in their decision-making by the possibility of variable remuneration and its amount.
-They profit, just as the members of the Executive Board, employees and shareholders from a general sustainable development of the company.
-The return on equity of 10% or 15 % respectively which triggers the payment of the variable remuneration is ambitious enough and was approved by the Annual General Meeting in June 2012 with just under 98% of the votes.
+2 of the Code as a precautionary measure.
+The members of the Supervisory Board are obliged to serve exclusively the interests of the company and are not affected in their decision-making process by the opportunity for variable remuneration and its amount.
+Just as for the members of the Executive Board, employees and shareholders, they profit from a generally sustainable development of the company.
+The return on equity of 10 percent or 15 percent respectively which triggers payment of the variable remuneration is ambitious enough and was approved by the Annual General Meeting in June 2012 with almost 98 percent of the votes.